netvl/xml-rs/README.md

 ```

 Document parsing can end normally or with an error.
 Regardless of exact cause, the parsing
-process will be stopped, and iterator will terminate normally.
+process will be stopped, and the iterator will terminate normally.

 You can also have finer control over when to pull the next event from the parser using its own
 `next()` method: